 Weekend Sailing Races in Southampton Water

 Friendly racing to make the most of your summer weekends.
 Join us for weekend sailing races in Southampton Water.
-After completing an annual entry form you can join in any or all of the Bert Drought series of races on 5 Saturdays across the summer.
+After completing an annual entry form you can join in any or all of the 10 Bert Drought series of races on a Saturdays and Sundays across the summer.
 Your annual SWSA fee covers as many races as you wish, and there are trophies to be won.

 Races start late morning or early afternoon to include boats on tide-restricted moorings.
 2 hour time limit.

 We use the Byron Cruiser Handicap System and allow 2 discards from 6 races, so you have a fair chance even if you cannot make every race.

 Just complete our simple entry form, pay your Race Fee for the year and you’re ready to race.
 We’re looking forward to meeting you!

 Our full race series includes weekend and passage racing, rallies and even a Saturday single-handed race.

 Try a race with us.
 See the full programme of racing.

 Class 1 boats compete for the the Gibb Winch trophy and Class 2 for the Gibb Sheet Block trophy.